MacKLess/galactic-calculator/README.md

 * _Additional functionality that I'd like to include with more time:_
 * Age calculators for all 7 planets (including Pluto).
 * Health factors that can impact longevity like smoking, inactivity, persistent health conditions.
-* Effects of pressure and other factors that impact longevity known to be present as differing planetary conditions.
+* Effects of pressure and other factors that impact longevity known to be present as differing planetary conditions (temperature, atmospheric conditions, etc.).

 ## Bugs